CleysonPH/cleysonph/README.md

 ## Hi 👋

 I am a teacher of Programming Literacy in Teresina - PI with 2 years of experience.
-My "native" programming language, I've study about it for over 4 years.
+Python is my "native" programming language, I've study about it for over 4 years.
 I've used it in the back-end with Flask and Django, for testing automation using Unititest, Pytest Selenium, and for web scrapping i've been using the Requests library and Beautiful Soup.

 ## Education